A Fund for You

 Designated Fund – The donor instructs the Community Foundation to pay available grant dollars to one or more specific named charitable organizations, usually perpetuity.
 Donations are then sent in the donor’s name each year.
 Because the gift is given through the Community Foundation, the organization also receives services for planned giving and investment.
 The Foundation monitors how donations are used to be sure a need always exists.

 Scholarship Fund – This fund allows donors to invest in the community’s future and help deserving students achieve their lifetime dreams.
 These funds provide support for individuals pursuing a training or educational opportunity.
 As part of the fund, donors can specify certain eligibility criteria, such as the school(s) students must graduate from or be admitted to, intended major, GPA, ACT Score or financial need.
-Grants may be awarded to the individuals themselves, provided the Foundation does the required follow-up, or the educational institution.
+Grants may be awarded to the educational institution.